-We spend most of our time in Belo Horizonte (a big city, about 2.5 million) and then we will head to Rio de Janeiro the last few days.
-Here are just a few of the highlights while we are there.
-Yes, we will attend a soccer game, visit local museums, go on a few city tours, and visit a beach in Rio.
-We have EXCELLENT academic support while we are there, including several seminars by professors and experts in Brazil.
-We also have some site visits scheduled to the juvenile courts and will meet a judge for the regular courts (and see a trial).
-Just like any other course, students will have assigned readings and be expected to complete assignments.
+The program costs included hotel, transportation, academic support, and most meals while we are there.
+Approximately half of the students who participated received scholarship funds to cover part of the costs.
+We spent most of our time in Belo Horizonte (a big city, about 2.5 million) and Rio de Janeiro.
+Here are just a few of the highlights while we are were there.
+We went to a soccer game, local museums, went on a few city tours, and visited a beach in Rio.
+We had EXCELLENT academic support while we were there, including several seminars by professors and experts in Brazil.
+We also had some site visits scheduled to the juvenile courts and we met a judge for the regular courts.
+We saw two trials, one for a drug trafficking and another for murder.
+Just like any other course, students had assigned readings and related assignments.

 Learning Outcomes and Objectives: